mattdailis/mattdailis.github.io/content/authors/admin/_index.md

 I am a software developer at NASA JPL, where I work on [mission planning software](https://github.com/NASA-AMMOS/aerie) as well as support the Curiosity rover mission.
 My interests include programming language design and implementation, functional programming, human-computer interaction, and robotics.

+#### I'm currently listening to:
+- [Signals and Threads](https://signalsandthreads.com/) - Yaron Minsky is really great at explaining functional programming concepts, as well as general software engineering.
+- [Corecursive](https://corecursive.com/) - Adam Gordon Bell interviews an array of fascinating people from various walks of software.

+#### Other blogs to read:
+- [Joel on Software](https://www.joelonsoftware.com/) - Joel Spolsky, of Stack Overflow fame, has a lot of great stories and strong opinions about software.
+- [Hillel Wayne](https://www.hillelwayne.com/) - Hillel has a lot of introspective and philosophical thoughts on formal methods and how we teach programming.
+- [Jonathan Castello](http://jonathan.com/) - A friend of mine, conversations with whom have shaped my worldview on software and computer science.